Vardararo/password-manager/README.md

 ### Password Generation

 The `generate_password` function creates a random password with a specified number of letters, symbols, and numbers.
 It then inserts the password into the password entry field and copies it to the clipboard using `pyperclip`.

+### Encrypt Password
+All passwords are encrypted using Fernet to assure that the data cannot be read or manipulated without a key.

+The `find_password` function retrieves the stored password for a given website from the JSON file and displays it in a message box.

 ### Save Password